 To apply a style to text, follow these steps:

 - Open Microsoft Word

-- Open a document which you wish to use with styles or create a sample file by typing in some sample headings such as below:
+- Open a document you wish to use with styles, or create a sample file by typing in some headings such as below:

-- To apply a style you simply need to highlight the text you wish to format then click on the style from the Styles gallery on the Home tab
+- To apply a style, highlight the text you want to format, then click on the style from the Styles gallery on the Home tab

 - Highlight the first line of text which in my example is the text My recipe book

 - Select Heading 1 from the styles gallery

 - The text will now be formatted the same as the Heading 1 example